 Instructions

-- Grate beets on the larger size of the grater.
-Cut onions and bell peppers into small pieces.
+- Grate the beets on the larger size of the grater.
+Cut onions and bell peppers into small, even sized pieces.

-- Make the marinade in a large pot.
-Mix together water, oil, vinegar, sugar and salt.
-Place on stove top and cook until the liquid simmers.
+- Make the marinade in a large pot by mixing together the water, oil, vinegar, sugar, and salt.
+Place on the stove top and bring to a simmer.

-- Place onions and red bell pepper in the marinade and cook for 10 minutes.
-Add beets and cook for another 15 minutes.
+- Add the sliced onions and red bell peppers into the marinade and cook for 10 minutes.
+Then, add the beets and cook for another 15 minutes.

-- Let all ingredients cool down.
-Place salad in jars (or any other airtight dish).
-Keep refrigerated.
+- Allow everything to cool.
+Place the salad in jars (or any other airtight container).
+Keep refrigerated until serving.

 Everyone seems to be selling 'Love Beets' Organic Cooked Beets which are cooked and peeled and ready to eat.
 Can we use these Beets for this recipe?